-On top of those results, the worst damage caused by the FDA/NIH war on vaping is the reputational damage to the products, the industry, and to individual vapers, who have been ridiculed and demonized for daring to quit smoking in a way not approved by regulators.
+On top of those results, the worst damage caused by the FDA/NIH war on vaping is the reputational damage to the products, the industry, and to individual vapers, who have been ridiculed and demonized for daring to quit smoking with vapes in a way not approved by regulators.

 “E-cigarettes are an intriguing new dimension to traditional tobacco control efforts because it is unclear how they will affect the pattern of disease and death from tobacco,” Dr. Pesko said.
 “Will e-cigarettes help, or will they hurt, and what regulations, if any, would facilitate the best outcome from the perspective of public health?”

 Perhaps the Georgia State study will expose the terrible damage done by the propaganda effort that has both led and followed the regulatory war on vaping.
 Maybe it will attempt to quantify the cumulative disease and death that has resulted from 10 years of exaggerating the dangers and underplaying the benefits vaping would have for millions of smokers.